Meet our 2016 Fellows

 2016 Winter Cohort

 The 2016 Winter competition expanded to 20 the number of new Fellows admitted into the program.
-New trainees enter our IFP from a wider range of academic disciplines, with backgrounds and interests in aging or the frail elderly through course work, specializations or relevant work, community service or leadership experience.
+New trainees enter our IFP from a wider range of academic disciplines, with backgrounds and interests in aging or older adults living with frailty, through course work, specializations or relevant work, community service or leadership experience.